-* Should you wish to arrange your own accommodation for the duration of the course then the reduction in the course fee will be $2,000.
-We do however need to receive confirmation that you intend to make your own arrangements by 3 April 2022.
-We cannot guarantee that rooms can be made available should a later decision be made to take up the offer of accommodation booked through the course.
+* Should you wish to arrange your own accommodation for the duration of the course then the reduction in the course fee will be $1,650.
+Participants must confirm on acceptance whether they wish to make their own accommodation arrangements or use that arranged by BADA.
+Due to the high demands for accommodation in London during the summer months, we cannot guarantee that rooms can be made available should a later decision be made to take up the offer of accommodation booked through the course.

 Program fees include tuition, all excursions (theatre trips, site visits, museum admission and tours, etc.), required books/scripts and accommodation while on the course.

 All fees are payable in US dollars.
-Please contact Helen Ainsworth at firstname.lastname@example.org should you wish to settle the fees in UK Sterling so that an appropriate rate can be agreed.
+Please contact Finance Director Ruth Paul at email@example.com should you wish to settle the fees in UK Sterling so that an appropriate rate can be agreed.

 Fees become non-refundable on the due date.